FrameworkComputer/EmbeddedController/util/pinmap/README.md

 This program reads a CSV (comma separated values) file and generates Zephyr Device Tree entries for GPIOs and other configuration.

-A basic Device Tree configuration is generated for I2C buses, ADC pins, GPIO pins and PWM pins, with labels and nodes generated for each of the signals in the spreadsheet.
+A basic Device Tree configuration is generated for I2C buses, ADC pins and GPIO pins with labels and nodes generated for each of the signals in the spreadsheet.

-A separate overlay Device Tree file can be used to modify the generated DTS to allow specific properties and parameters to be set e.g bus speeds for I2C, conversion parameters for ADCs, frequencies for PWM etc.
+A separate overlay Device Tree file can be used to modify the generated DTS to allow specific properties and parameters to be set e.g bus speeds for I2C, conversion parameters for ADCs etc.

 ## Building